akuklev/akuklev.github.io/prototypes.md

 Exactly as we did for monoids, we can proceed to derive an unbiased definition a lax prototype.
-As far as we understand, lax categories are precisely the virtual double categories.
+To our understanding, lax categories are precisely the virtual double categories, “the natural place in which to enrich categories”.
+Since we now can describe weak ω-categories algebraically, it is worth studying if categories weakly enriched in ω-categories are ω-categories themselves as expected.

 # Displayed algebraic structures